erreubequis/meta-id/BOARDS.md

 The wifi-link has an esp-12 modulde, an FTDI connector, and a 2-pin power connector.
 The underside is marked "Wifi-link-12-v2 Jeelabs TvE2015".
-It comes preloaded with the latest version of esp-link V2.
+It comes preloaded with the latest version of meta-id V2.

 The ftdi connector has the following pin-out:
  - 1: GND (marked top&bottom)